(updated February 2022)

 Recognizing that all future plans are tentative, here are some key points for the 2021-22 school year, based on the information we have at this time.

 - All students will attend school in person from 8 a.m.-2:37 p.m. every day.
 This will include the regular block schedule (i.e., four 87-minute class periods) and lunch.
 PLC Days will resume and be held on most Wednesdays throughout the year, with class beginning at 8:40 a.m. on those days.
 Please click here to download the most up-to-date monthly calendar.

 - Daily instruction will not be livestreamed and students will not have the option of attending classes virtually.
 Traditional options will be available for students to make up work when they are absent.

 - Students will have access to hallway lockers, and students will change for P.E. classes in locker rooms.

 - Breakfast and lunch are available at no cost for each student.

-- Masks are required for all students, faculty and staff while in any school vehicle (bus, minibus or car).
+- Masks are optional for all students, faculty and staff while in any school vehicle (bus, minibus or car).

 - In classrooms, at least three feet of physical distance will be maintained as much as possible between students, as well as between students and teachers.
-At least six feet of physical distance will be maintained between students during lunch.
+Physical distance will be maintained between students as much as possible during lunch.